thumbliner/thumbliner/about.md

 _Reads 10-Ks for fun; vacations in Sarnia._

-**TL;DR** — A descendant of those Afghani traders who settled in Hyderabad ~200 years ago.
+**TL;DR** — A descendant of Afghani traders who settled in Hyderabad ~200 years ago.
 He practices across industries and company sizes, moving between analytics, finance, marketing, operations, and whatever else is needed, while studying and teaching.
-The [reading]('/reading/') list reveals more than the resume.
+His [reading list]('/reading/') is more revealing than his resume.

 ---